Kallinteris-Andreas/distributed-game-server/GameMaster/readme.md

 	PRIMARY KEY("name")
 );
 ```
-SQLite3 was not chosen for any prarticular reason other than being already familized with it after implemented the auth service
+SQLite3 was not chosen for any prarticular reason other than being already familiar with it after implemented the auth service
 Note: you can access the the DB via gui with `sqlitebrowser game_master.db`

 ## game_master_db.py